1tsak/OSC-Bot/CONTRIBUTING.md

 ## Step 1 : Find an issue
 - Take a look at the Existing Issues or create your own Issues!
-- Wait for the Issue to be assigned to you after which you can start working on it.
+- Wait for the Issue to be assigned to you after which you can start working on it or just start working on it if you created a new issue.
 - Note : Every change in this project should/must have an associated issue.